cdktf/cdktf-provider-googlebeta/docs/googleContainerAwsCluster.java.md

 - *Type:* java.lang.Number

 Optional.

 The throughput to provision for the volume, in MiB/s.
 Only valid if the volume type is GP3.
+If volume type is gp3 and throughput is not specified, the throughput will defaults to 125.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.5.0/docs/resources/google_container_aws_cluster#throughput GoogleContainerAwsCluster#throughput}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.6.0/docs/resources/google_container_aws_cluster#throughput GoogleContainerAwsCluster#throughput}

 ---